How To Identify A Manic Bipolar Episode?

 Causes of bipolar disorder

-While there is no way to know exactly why someone has bipolar disorder, medical research has identified potential causes of bipolar disorder.
+While there is no way to know exactly why someone has bipolar disorder, medical research has identified potential causes of bipolar disorder, including the following.

 Genetic makeup

-Studies show that some people are genetically predisposed to mental illnesses, so people with a family history of depression, schizophrenia, or other mental disorders are at a higher risk of developing bipolar disorder.
-But there are still a lot of unknowns about these family tendencies, and simply having certain genes does not guarantee the development of the disorder.
+Some people are genetically predisposed to mental illnesses, so people with a family history of depression, schizophrenia, or other mental disorders are at a higher risk of developing bipolar disorder.
+Amongst mental illnesses, bipolar disorder has specifically shown to have a genetic predisposition.
+However, there are still a lot of unknowns about these family tendencies, and having certain genes does not guarantee the development of the disorder.

 Biological makeup

 Bipolar disorder is thought of as a disorder of the brain.
-People with bipolar disorder have abnormalities in brain chemicals, called neurotransmitters.
-Unfortunately, there is no clear cure for these abnormalities or certainty about why they exist.
+People with bipolar disorder have abnormalities in brain chemicals called neurotransmitters.
+However, there is no clear “cure” for these abnormalities or certainty about why they exist.

 Addiction and trauma

-Additional factors, such as substance use and addiction or experiencing trauma or ongoing abuse, can worsen the symptoms of bipolar disorder or trigger the illness if the predisposition is already there.
+Additional factors, such as substance use and addiction or experiencing trauma or ongoing abuse, can worsen the symptoms of bipolar disorder, or they may cause the illness if the predisposition is already there.

 How to identify a manic episode

-Symptoms of bipolar disorder often begin in a person's late teens or early twenties.
+Recognizing the signs of bipolar disorder can be helpful not only for individuals with bipolar disorder but also their friends and family members.
+Symptoms of bipolar disorder often begin in a person's late teens or early 20s.
 In rare cases, they can first appear during childhood or well into someone's 40s or 50s.
 Regardless of when they start, the symptoms revolve around four different states or moods.
-When a person experiences four or more of these states in one year, it's called "rapid cycling."
-If you believe you’re living with bipolar disorder or another mental illness, a healthcare professional can provide you with screenings and determine whether further testing, a diagnosis, and treatment are necessary.
+When a person experiences four or more of these states in one year, they are experiencing "rapid cycling."
+If you believe you’re living with bipolar disorder or another mental illness, a healthcare professional can provide you with screenings and determine whether further testing, diagnosis, and treatment would benefit you.

-It can sometimes be difficult to distinguish between symptoms of psychosis in bipolar disorder and other mental health conditions, like schizoaffective disorder.
-Bipolar disorder with psychotic features and schizoaffective disorder have many of the same symptoms.
+Distinguishing between symptoms of psychosis in bipolar disorder and other mental health conditions, like schizoaffective disorder, can be difficult.
+Bipolar disorder with psychotic features and schizoaffective disorder share many of the same symptoms.
 However, psychosis typically occurs only during mood episodes in bipolar disorder, while it may arise with or without a mood disturbance in schizoaffective disorder.
 Additionally, symptoms of disorders like schizophrenia can mimic mania.
-Typically, a healthcare provider will have to rule out schizophrenia, schizoaffective disorder, and related conditions before diagnosing someone with bipolar disorder.
+Typically, a healthcare provider rules out schizophrenia, schizoaffective disorder, and related conditions before diagnosing someone with bipolar disorder.

-If you’re wondering how to identify a manic episode in yourself or someone you love, it can help to know how not only manic symptoms, but also hypomanic and depressive symptoms, may manifest.
+If you’re wondering how to identify a manic episode in yourself or someone you love, you may also look at how symptoms of hypomania and depression can manifest and differ.
 The following are common symptoms of mania, hypomania, and major depression.

 Symptoms of manic episodes

-A manic episode usually lasts for at least a week.
+A manic episode lasts for at least a week or is so severe that hospitalization is required.
 During an episode of mania, the following symptoms may be present:

 • Euphoria or intense excitement